-The South Melbourne Market was established in 1867 and is the oldest continuing Market in Melbourne.
+The South Melbourne Market was established in 1867 and is the oldest continually running market in Melbourne.

 In 1856 a petition from local householders was sent to Emerald Hill Council, highlighting the need for a market.